 Is sudden exhaustion a sign of labor?

+The third trimester can be SO exhausting for women.
 In the last weeks and days leading up to labor, you’ll probably be googling a lot of questions like:

 “When does labor start?”